BartlettJE/statsresdesign/docs/09-BayesHypo.md

 For a paired samples t-test, the process is identical to the independent samples t-test apart from defining the variables.
 So, we will demonstrate a full example like before with less commentary, then you have an independent data frame to test your understanding.

-The next study we are going to look at is by <a href="http://journals.sagepub.com/doi/10.1177/0956797615626691" target="_blank">Mehr et al. (2016)</a>.
+The next study we are going to look at is by @mehr_for_2016.
 They were interested in whether singing to infants conveyed important information about social affiliation.
 Infants become familiar with melodies that are repeated in their specific culture.
 The authors were interested in whether a novel person (someone they had never seen before) could signal to the child that they are a member of the same social group and attract their attention by singing a familiar song to them.

 Mehr et al. (2016) invited 32 infants and their parents to participate in a repeated measures experiment.
 First, the parents were asked to repeatedly sing a previously unfamiliar song to the infants for two weeks.
 When they returned to the lab, they measured the baseline gaze (where they were looking) of the infants towards two unfamiliar people on a screen who were just silently smiling at them.
 This was measured as the proportion of time looking at the individual who would later sing the familiar song (0.5 would indicate half the time was spent looking at the familiar singer.
 Values closer to one indicate looking at them for longer).
 The two silent people on the screen then took it in turns to sing a lullaby.
 One of the people sung the song that the infant’s parents had been told to sing for the previous two weeks, and the other one sang a song with the same lyrics and rhythm, but with a different melody.
 Mehr et al. (2016) then repeated the gaze procedure to the two people at the start of the experiment to provide a second measure of gaze as a proportion of looking at the familiar singer.